Olympic National Park Day Trip (Best 1-Day Itineraries!)

 View of Kalaloch Beach 4 from atop the rocks where tidepools are abundant.

-I was amazed by how much marine life I saw at Beach 4, carefully exploring the slick rocks to see brightly colored sea stars, anemones, and more.
-The colors of the earth on display on the forested cliffs lining this beach are also spectacular.
+I was amazed by how much marine life I saw, carefully exploring the slick rocks to see brightly colored sea stars, anemones, and more.

 Finish your day watching the sunset over the Pacific Ocean.